A Natural Approach To Seasonal Allergies

 Root Cause Treatment Of Seasonal Allergies

-To treat the root causes, I assess stress, diet, food sensitivities, digestion, and liver function and address those on an individual basis.
+To treat the root causes of seasonal allergies, I assess stress, diet, food sensitivities, digestion, and liver function and address those on an individual basis.
 People who routinely get seasonal allergies often do better with a yearly spring liver cleanse.
-This is a big topic and I’ll be writing more on these subjects in the coming weeks.

 Allergies are caused by an immune imbalance that causes mast cells to release histamine and other inflammatory chemicals.
 Anti-inflammatories, antihistamines, decongestants, bronchodilators, and mast cell stabilizers are usually used to treat the symptoms of seasonal allergies.
-I formulated Aller D Hist to be a reliable natural treatment for seasonal allergies that is safe for all ages.
-Complementary nutritional therapies include quercetin, vitamin C, multivitamin, fish oil, and probiotics.
+Complementary nutritional therapies include quercetin, vitamin C, multivitamin, fish oil, herbal remedies, and probiotics.
 Making lifestyle changes to reduce both exposure to allergens and systemic inflammation can be helpful.
 Root cause treatments that address individual imbalances in diet, stress, digestion, liver health, and immune system are important for long term resolution of allergies.

 Thornhill, S. M., & Kelly, A. M. (2000).
 Natural treatment of perennial allergic rhinitis.
 Alternative medicine review : a journal of clinical therapeutic, 5(5), 448–454.